vzhd1701/csv2notion/README.md

 By default, the tool will embed an image inside the row page.
 If you want it to use the image as a page cover, then set the `--image-column-mode` option to `cover`.

 Column specified with the `--image-column` option will not be treated as a regular column by default.
 If you want it to appear in Notion DB, use the `--image-column-keep` flag.

+To add custom caption to image block uploaded with `--image-column-mode` set to `block`, use `--image-caption-colum` option.
+To also keep the caption as a Notion DB column, use `--image-caption-column-keep` flag.

 ### Icon